cyberc00z/rd8/content/blog/new-beginnings/bucket.md

 <br />
 Throughout all the ups and downs in my life, I have always sought to uncover the essential truth of life, the concept of God.
 I believe that technology and science offer the best means to understand the creator.
 It may sound cliché, but it's true.
 If we can create something that can self-replicate and thrive (i mean robust), if we can develop a pinnacle of genius capable of rendering entire worlds in seconds, then we would have found God.
 <br />
 Lately, I've found myself evading job interviews and realizing that I don't want to work for established organizations as of now.
 I will try to find out some interesting missions or companies/startups now and ping them for work.
-Instead, I aspire to dismantle the current school system, as I believe its downfall is inevitable.
+I aspire to dismantle the current school system, as I believe its downfall is inevitable.
 The time we've all been waiting for is approaching.
 <br />
-This year, I am determined to try out various endeavors, to delve into a multitude of experiences and ideas.
+I am determined to try out various endeavors, to delve into a multitude of experiences and ideas.
 The weight of these thoughts has become suffocating, and I fear living with regret if I don't manifest them in the practical world.
 It would be deeply unfair and dishonest to myself.
 <br />

 Seriously, I am coming back to technology after two years of gap.
 So A LOT to cover up.
 Hail LLaMa